victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

  * A template function can (and probably should) be constarined to let the compiler fail early and provide a concise error context in case of misuse.
 Even if it has no overloads yet.
  * SFINAE is a reasonable fallback when concepts are unavailable.
  * Use static_assert and intentional compilation failures to get an insight on template expansion in case of misunderstanding.
- * Perfect forwarding is our friend: it may better performance and relax 'copyable' requirement on the arguments.
+ * Perfect forwarding is our friend: it may offer better performance and relax 'copyable' requirement on the arguments.
     * ... but not for trivial types.
 Some times are cheaper to pass by-copy than by-reference.
  * Variadic templates are useful way to process multiple arguments in a row.
 Fold expression might be even better.